 online radio airtime recently in a chat with representatives of Wallace’s

 Principal Pipeline Initiative, which is aiding efforts in six large districts to shape a large corps of effective school leaders.
-The setting was Education Talk Radio: Pre K-20, whose host, Larry Jacobs, had a freewheeling conversation with Trisha McManus, assistant superintendent of Hillsborough County (Fla.)
+The setting was Education Talk Radio: Pre K-20, whose host, Larry Jacobs, had a freewheeling conversation with Tricia McManus, assistant superintendent of Hillsborough County (Fla.)
 Public Schools; Glenn Pethel, assistant superintendent of Gwinnett County (Ga.)
 Public Schools; and, towards the end of the 40-minute segment, Jody Spiro, Wallace’s director of education leadership.

 Here are a few nuggets:

 - McManus came up with a nice, concise definition of a principal pipeline, describing it as “an effective way to recruit, hire, select, develop, prepare, evaluate the very best leaders for our schools, especially our high-needs schools.”

 - Pethel noted that in Gwinnett County mentoring new principals is serious business.
 He described the mentoring, often provided by retired principals, as “one of the most important things that we do in order to not only retain our new leaders but to continue to grow them, develop them, support them so that ultimately they become as effective as they possibly can.”